zeyuanyin/SATA_fork/README.md

 # ⚠️ Important Note on SATA Evaluation Results
-> **This method should not be considered valid for CVPR-level publication without addressing critical evaluation flaws.**
+> **This CVPR-level publication will be more solid if authors could address several critical issues in the evaluation.**

 https://github.com/nick-nikzad/SATA/issues/2#issuecomment-3112310860